Skip to Content

 What scholarships are available to incoming first-year students?

-Students who complete the Four-Year Renewable Scholarship or International Student Scholarship application will be considered for all scholarships available to them through the College of LSA—whether they qualify for need-based awards, merit awards, or both.
+Newly-admitted LSA students who are U.S. citizens or permanent residents are eligible to apply for a Four-Year Renewable Scholarship.
+Students will be considered for all scholarships available to them through the College of LSA—whether they qualify for need-based awards, merit awards, or both.

 How many scholarships are awarded each year to incoming students?